Electronickss/TheaterTrailers/README.md

 12. Enable trailers on your client
     * Plex Web: Set the number of trailers in  `Settings > Web > Player > Cinema Trailers to Play Before Movies`

-13. **Optional**.
-TheaterTrailers copies over a "Coming Soon" poster so that users know it's a trailer.
+13. *(Optional)* TheaterTrailers copies over a "Coming Soon" poster so that users know it's a trailer.
 For that to be set to default, local media assets needs to be set as priority within your agents.
 Go to `Settings > Server > Agents` then adjust within each agent

 ---
 # Feature Requests